 What is Medicare Part B?

-Original Medicare, provided by the federal government, has two parts: Part A and Part B. Medicare Part B covers doctor visits, preventative care, many emergency medical services and other outpatient costs like physical therapy.
-Medicare Part A helps pay for inpatient hospital stays, skilled nursing care, hospice care and some home-health services.
+Original Medicare is made up of two parts: Medicare Part A and Medicare Part B. Medicare Part B covers doctor visits, preventative care, many emergency medical services and other outpatient costs like physical therapy.
+Medicare Part B coverage is optional.

 What Does Medicare Part B Cover?